flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/toefl-sat.md

 specialty-tour-description: International students must overcome many obstacles when planning to attend an American college, including English fluency requirements, minimum standardized test scores, and knowledge of the US higher education system.
 Developed especially for rising juniors and seniors in high school, this camp immerses students in a combination of classes, workshops, and college visits with an advanced, content-based curriculum to prepare them for college success.
+At the same time, students will enjoy an introduction to the great city of Boston, America's educational capital!
 activities-and-excursions: |-
   * Newbury Street
-  * Faneuil Hall/Quincy Market
+  * Faneuil Hall and Quincy Market
-  * Beacon Hill & the State House
+  * Beacon Hill and the State House
   * Museum of Fine Arts
   * Freedom Trail
   * Duck Tour
   * Revere Beach

   ### University Tours: